obafemitayor/disaster-check/README.md

 DisasterCheck empowers you with real-time awareness of natural disasters happening around any location worldwide.
 Whether you're checking on loved ones, planning travel, or monitoring your area, our intuitive map-based interface puts critical information at your fingertips.

-Powered by NASA's Earth Observatory Natural Event Tracker (EONET), DisasterCheck delivers accurate, up-to-the-minute data about wildfires, severe storms, volcanic activity, and other natural hazards—all visualized on an interactive map for instant understanding.
+The app delivers accurate, up-to-the-minute data about wildfires, severe storms, volcanic activity, and other natural hazards—all visualized on an interactive map for instant understanding.

+You can view the app [here](https://disaster-check.vercel.app/)

 ## Why DisasterCheck?